giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

     volumeHandle: fs-xxxxxxxx
 ```

-**Note:** Storage capacity is a required field, you need to specify a valid value but is not used when creating the file system.
-It's important to note EFS is an elastic file system, it does not enforce any file system capacity limits.
+**Note:** `.spec.storage.capacity` is a required field.
+You must specify a valid value, however that value is not used when creating the file system.
+It's important to note that EFS is an elastic file system, which does not enforce any file system capacity limits.

 Additionally we need a PerstentVolumeClaim with a request of 5 GB storage: